RannieryDias/LRChallenge/README.md

 -   `model` —     to  hold our entities and business logic;
 -   `tests`  —  contains unit tests;
 -   `view` —  to interface with the client;

+## How to run it

+The project is Test-oriented, to run it you'll have use an IDE,  i highly recomend [Eclipse IDE](https://www.eclipse.org/downloads/)
+- To run it, open the project with your IDE
+- Open the project
+- Then run the ReceiptTest.java